 In order to figure out whether the last 135 m of thinning of Darwin Glacier was due to grounding-line arrival or just some small adjustment after the arrival, I will constrain the flowband model with the Hatherton Glacier chronologies and explore different thinning histories at Diamond Hill.

 In order to determine whether Hatherton and Darwin Glaciers would respond to changes at the LGM grounding-line, we modeled the glaciers to the LGM grounding-line using a SIA steady-state 1.5D flowband model.
 While we do not expect the SIA model to faithfully recreate ice dynamics near the grounding-line due to the increasing influence of longitudinal stresses that are not accounted for in the SIA, this likely has very little affect on the ice surface profile very far upglacier.
-We then forced the grounding-line to retreat to within 400 km of its modern position, and allowed the profile to evolve.
+We then forced the grounding-line to retreat to within 400 km of its modern position, and allowed the profile to evolve. [something to explore here?]